MicrosoftDocs/VBA-Docs/api/Visio.DataRecordset.LinkReplaceBehavior.md

 Gets or sets how existing links between shapes and data rows are handled when methods that link shapes to data is called.
 Read/write.

+> [!NOTE]
- **Note**  This Visio object or member is available only to licensed users of Visio Professional 2013.
+> This Visio object or member is available only to licensed users of Visio Professional 2013.

 ## Syntax